Elu-toasty/discord-bot-guide/source/docs/home/doc1.md

 - How to use the best practices for common situations;
   and much more.

-We are writing from the perspective of _"you already understand the basics"_.
+We are writing from the perspective of _" you already understand the basics"_.
 This means, although we will explain and walk you through the concepts, you will **not** be taught the fundamentals of programming.
 Such as variables, functions, etc. So make sure you have a basic knowledge of your language before jumping into creating a Discord bot.

 ### Resources

-If you want to sharpen your skills before starting the docs we can remcomend a few resources.
+If you want to sharpen your skills before starting the docs we can recommend a few resources.

 - [FreeCodeCamp - Many Different languages](https://www.freecodecamp.org/)
 - [Node chool - Useful Javascript and nodejs information](https://nodeschool.io/)